libpd/libpd/README.md

 ```

 ### Command-line examples
-Here are examples of how to download, configure and build libpd on the command line.
+Here are examples of how to download, configure and build the latest libpd on the
+command line using CMake.

 Linux:
 ```